open/close all folders

 - Karma Houdini: All she gets in The Dark Knight for helping Joker's plans is a Pistol-Whipping from Harvey Two-Face.

 - What Happened to the Mouse?: It's not explained how they are able to cover up Dent's actions while Ramirez is still alive, knowing what she knows and the lengths she will go for money.
+On the other hand, she had every reason to cover up her own role.

 - What the Hell, Hero?: Gives one to Batman.
 She does it to cover up for her own responsibility.
 Even though she praised him in Batman: Gotham Knights (though admittedly the canon of it is debatable and she didn't appear to be crooked in that particular work.